grafana/agent/docs/sources/flow/reference/components/local.file.md

 ### Debug metrics

 * `agent_local_file_timestamp_last_accessed_unix_seconds` (gauge): The
-  timestamp, in Unix seconds, that the file was last sucessfully accessed.
+  timestamp, in Unix seconds, that the file was last successfully accessed.

 ## Example